mjarosie/mjarosie.github.io/_posts/2020-09-24-running-identityserver4-on-docker-with-https.md

 ![Client Credentials Flow sequence diagram](/assets/2020-09-24-running-identityserver4-on-docker-with-https/client-credentials-flow-sequence-diagram.png)

-In order for the Client to be able to retrieve a resource from the API, first it needs to obtain a valid access token (shown as `(*)` in the above diagram) from the Identity Provider that's trusted by the API.
-Even before that happens - the API service needs to retrieve the [JSON Web Key Set](https://tools.ietf.org/html/rfc7517#section-5) (JWK Set) from the Identity Provider so that it can [validate JWT tokens](https://tools.ietf.org/html/rfc7519#section-7.2) locally without the need to call the Identity Provider with every request (which is a huge advantage of using JWT tokens).
+First of all - the API service needs to retrieve the [JSON Web Key Set](https://tools.ietf.org/html/rfc7517#section-5) (JWK Set) from the Identity Provider so that it can [validate JWT tokens](https://tools.ietf.org/html/rfc7519#section-7.2) locally without the need to call the Identity Provider with every request (which is a huge advantage of using JWT tokens).
+This might happen either on service startup or with a first incoming request.

+Later, in order for the Client to be able to retrieve a resource from the API, first it needs to obtain a valid access token (shown as `(*)` in the above diagram) from the Identity Provider that's trusted by the API.

 When you're just running these services on your host machine, they all refer to each other by `localhost` addresses: